Fcvebf/wrap_gobuster/README.md

 # wrap_gobuster

+A simple wrapper scipt in case you need to scan a bunch of web applications.
+Can be customized to your preferred tool (ffuf,dirb etc)

 Wrapper script for gobuster<br/>

 Syntax: wrap_gobuster.sh -u URLs_file  -w wordlist [ -t threads | -d results_folder | -h ]<br/>